-This is the third in a series of blog posts around Git and a new feature coming in version 72, Git Version Control.
-You can see the first post: What is Git?
-Last week we showed you the new Git Version Control interface.
-Keep watching for a new one every Wednesday!
+This is the third in a series of blog posts around Git and a new feature in version 72, Git Version Control.
+See the full list of entries in this series at the end of this post!

 If you follow our feature request site, you already know about our upcoming feature, Git Version Control.
 We’re designing it to make hosting repositories as easy for developers as a “Hello World!” script.